config-i1/smooth/README.md

 However Mac OS users may need to install gfortran libraries in order to use Rcpp.
 Follow the link for the instructions: http://www.thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/

 Sometimes after upgrade of smooth from previous versions some functions stop working.
-This is because C++ functions are occasionally stored in deeper unknown coners of R's mind.
+This is because C++ functions are occasionally stored in deeper unknown corners of R's mind.
 Restarting R usually solves the problem.
+If it  doesn't, completely remove smooth (uninstall + delete the folder "smooth" from R packages folder), restart R and reinstall smooth.